Visit the Atwood House & Museum

 Discover Cape Cod’s captivating history, art, and culture at the Chatham Historical Society’s expanded and upgraded Atwood House & Museum.
 In addition to the 18th century Atwood House at its core, Museum highlights include:

-- The Joseph A. Nickerson, Jr. Portrait Gallery, displaying Chatham-born local sea captains, painted by Frederick Wright.
+- The Joseph A. Nickerson, Jr. Portrait Gallery, displaying Chatham-born local sea captains, painted by Frederick Wight.

-- The Mural Barn, housing the nationally-renowned paintings of local residents by Alice Stallknecht Wright.
+- The Mural Barn, housing the nationally-renowned paintings of local residents by Alice Stallknecht Wight.